badouralix/coding-best-practices/README.md

 ## RFCs

 1. RFCs are a waste of time.
 You want to know how people feel about something you want to do?
 Do it, and see who complains.
-1. If you have not choice but to write an RFC, make sure it's imprecise enough so that no constructive criticism can be made.
+1. If you have no choice but to write an RFC, make sure it's imprecise enough so that no constructive criticism can be made.

 ## Versioning